MarceloBorgesP/tcc-theme/README.md

 I've included various examples of generating mulitple files, async module loading and splitting out shared dependences to show the power of Webpack.
 Adjust the webpack config (`.gulpfile.js/config/webpack`) to fit your project.
 For smaller one-pagers, you'll probably want to skip the async stuff, and just compile a single bundle.

-There are a couple of webpack options exposed in the top-level `gulpfile.js/config.json` file.
+There are a couple of webpack options exposed in them top-level `gulpfile.js/config.json` file.

 `entries`: Discrete js bundle entry points.
 A js file will be bundled for each item.
 Paths are relative to the `javascripts` folder.
 This maps directly to `webpackConfig.entry`.